 Always remember that your pup lives in a human world not the other way around and that you’re responsible for their actions at all times.
 Where possible, your pup should meet people of different ages including children, especially those that they will be involved with regularly throughout their life.

 Nearly all pups enjoy meeting people, and most people enjoy meeting puppies!
 In fact people are so excited that they often want to pick up the pup.
-Its best though if you ask them to crouch down to your pups level to say hello and let the pup come to them.
+It's best though if you ask them to crouch down to your pups level to say hello and let the pup come to them.
 We know that puppies benefit neurologically from being cuddled and handled safely.
 Handling exercises which are a part of ENS – Early Neurologic Stimulation help to condition pups to being around people, being patted and/or picked up.
 Puppies who have had this stimulation are often better able to handle stress later in life, both physically and mentally.

 Tip 2.
 Meet the hounds